tomltr/hobbyists-data/README.md

 # Features:

-1. CRUD application built using Spring and Hibernate on the backend
+1. CRUD application built using Spring and Hibernate on the backend.

-2. User Interface built using Bootstrap 4
+2. User Interface built using Bootstrap 4.

+3. Displaying ascending order when users choose to click on any header columns.

-3. Searching will match a keyword on name, email, hobby and favorite site columns.
+4. Searching will match a keyword on name, email, hobby and favorite site columns.

-4. Joined Date are automatically generated when user create new hobbyist.
+5. Joined Date are automatically generated when users create a new hobbyist.